muhammadzkralla/ZHttp/README.md

 val ARG = JsonObject().apply {
             addProperty("arg", "New Value!")
 }
+// Or you can do it as a data class if you don't want to use Gson: data class UpdateArg(val arg: Any? = null) val ARG = UpdateArg(arg = "New Value!")

 val patchRequest = client.patch(END_POINT, ARG, HEADERS, QUERIES, object : ZListener<RESPONSE_TYPE> {
             override fun onSuccess(response: Response<RESPONSE_TYPE>?) {